jccuevas/cpp-docs.es-es/docs/mfc/reference/cmapstringtoob-class.md

 ### <a name="return-value"></a>Valor devuelto

-Distinto de cero si esta asignación no contiene elementos; de lo contrario, es 0.
+Distinto de cero si este mapa no contiene elementos; de lo contrario 0.

 ### <a name="example"></a>Ejemplo